 August 8, 2018

-With market rents going up by double digits in 2018, we always recommend that our investors increase their rents annually by the maximum allowable rental increase.
-According to the rental guidelines, the maximum allowable rental increase this year is 1.8%.
+We always recommend that our investors increase their rents annually by the maximum allowable rental increase.
+According to the rental guidelines, the allowable amount for 2018 is 1.8%.
 On a $2000 per month rental this works out to $36 per month and $432 a year.
-We hear many investors say they don’t raise rents for good tenants, but since the guidelines are meant to reflect inflation and rising interest rates, your tenants are still getting a good deal.
-According to Urbanation, rents for condos from Jan.
+We hear many investors say they don’t raise rents for good tenants, but the guidelines are meant to reflect inflation and rising interest rates.
+Your tenants are still getting a good deal because, according to Urbanation, rents for condos from Jan.
 1 2017 to Jan.
 1 2018 averaged $2,166 a 9.1% jump!

 WHAT YOU NEED TO KNOW: